-Use of the immediate recognition kits for Tiger Cubs and Cub Scouts is a method of encouragement along the advancement trail.
-Set aside time in den meetings to award beads representing completion of achievements.
+Use of immediate recognition awards for Cub Scouts is a method of encouragement along the advancement trail.
+Set aside time in den meetings to award loops and pins representing completion of adventures.
 Congratulate boys enthusiastically for their efforts.

 A den doodle is an object for the boys to use to show off their accomplishments and achievements.
 The Cub Scout Leader How-To Book has many ideas for den doodles.
 Your den of boys can design and create their own den doodle as a den meeting activity at the start of the year.
 Use the den doodle to keep a visual reminder of activities the den has completed and shared.

 Boys love goodies!
 Simple nutritious refreshments add a finishing touch.
 Give everyone a chance to share his favorite treats with the den.
 Discuss food allergies with families and share the information with the den if appropriate.

 Fill the scrapbook with sample artwork boys do as den activities, stories about their adventures, and pictures taken of boys with their completed projects.
 The den scrapbook will be a treasured memento proudly displayed at the boys’ Eagle Scout court of honor in just a few years!

 The tone you set at the first meeting will determine, to a large extent, the success of your year.
 Key to setting the right tone is to consider the following

 - Wear your adult uniform to all meetings and remind boys to wear their uniforms.

 - Be completely organized before the start of the meeting.